 A: Tea tree oil has antibacterial and antifungal properties and can help kill the fungus that is causing your child’s dandruff.
 Another added bonus of tea tree oil is that it can help protect children from getting lice.

 Flaky, itchy scalps are no fun.
 And white flakes on hair and clothes can be embarrassing.
 That’s why our top pick is Sulfur8 Kids Medicated Anti Dandruff Shampoo.
-It’s an affordable, effective and gentle enough for daily use.
+It’s affordable, effective, and gentle enough for daily use.